Edward-Wu/srt-live-server/README.md

 SLS only supports the MPEG-TS format streaming. you can push camera live stream by FFMPEG.Please download ffmpeg sourcecode from https://github.com/FFmpeg/FFmpeg, then compile FFMPEG with --enable-libsrt.

+if "ERROR: srt >= 1.3.0 not found using pkg-config" occured when compiling FFMPEG, please check the ffbuild/config.log file and follow its instruction to resolve this issue.

 1.use ffmpeg to push camera stream with SRT(on my mac):
 $ ./ffmpeg -f avfoundation -framerate 30 -i "0:0" -vcodec libx264  -preset ultrafast -tune zerolatency -flags2 local_header  -acodec libmp3lame -g  30 -pkt_size 1316 -flush_packets 0 -f mpegts "srt://[your.sls.ip]:8080?streamid=uplive.sls.com/uplive/test"